. . Find sources for my research?

 The ULS has access to millions of full-text articles online through the ULS Databases.

 . .
-Get help with writing and citing sources?
+Get help with writing and citing sources, including using citation managers?

 Many researchers find this to be one of the toughest parts of research.
 Often a researcher’s initial topic may be too broad or general.
 Concept Mapping is a graphic method of “mapping” out a complex topic and its different facets.
 Think of an image of a wheel with several spokes coming from a central hub.
 Place your main topic in the hub.
 Think about the different issues or aspects of your topic, and write one aspect or issue at the end of each spoke.
 This exercise can help you select which issues or aspects you address within your report.